Third and Townsend Depot

 The Third and Townsend Depot was the main train station in the city of San Francisco for much of the first three quarters of the 20th century.
 The station at Third Street and Townsend Street served as the northern terminus for Southern Pacific's Peninsula Commute line between San Francisco and San Jose (forerunner of Caltrain) and long-distance trains between San Francisco and Los Angeles via the Southern Pacific's Coast Line.
 For service for destinations to the north, such as Seattle, and destinations to the east, such as Chicago, passengers generally needed to travel to Oakland, initially on ferries to Oakland Long Wharf, and later on buses to 16th Street Station.
-It was demolished in the 1970s and replaced by the Caltrain commuter station a block away at Fourth and King Streets.
+It was demolished in the 1970s and replaced by the Caltrain commuter station a block away at 4th and King Street.